COMMON WATER PUMPS USED IN WATER WELLS

 - There is a wide variety of suction pumps on the market.
 The majority of the suction pumps perform poorly due to their materials and construction.
 Likewise, these models are not built to last more than a couple of years (sometimes less).
 Special care should be taken when choosing a suction pump.

-- Because this design pumps by creating a vacuum, suction pumps are limited to pumping from depths no greater than 29 feet (at sea level).
+- Because the suction creates a vacuum, suction pumps are limited to pumping from depths no greater than 29 feet (at sea level).
 Most are limited to about 20-22 feet.
 This maximum depth decreases even further as you go up in elevation due to decreased air pressure.
 As such, this pump design is only an option for very shallow wells.